hashicorp/terraform-provider-azurerm/website/docs/r/app_service_source_control.html.markdown

 * `github_action_configuration` - (Optional) A `github_action_configuration` block as defined below.

 * `use_manual_integration` - (Optional) Should code be deployed manually.
 Set to `false` to enable continuous integration, such as webhooks into online repos such as GitHub.
+Defaults to `false`.
 Changing this forces a new resource to be created.

 * `rollback_enabled` - (Optional) Should the Deployment Rollback be enabled?
 Defaults to `false`.
 Changing this forces a new resource to be created.

 ~> **NOTE:** Azure can typically set this value automatically based on the `repo_url` value.

-~> **NOTE:** SCM Type `ScmTypeVSTSRM` is not supported as this is set by Azure DevOps and overrides Terraform's control of this resource.
+* `use_local_git` - (Optional) Should the App use local Git configuration.
+Changing this forces a new resource to be created.

 * `use_mercurial` - (Optional) The repository specified is Mercurial.
 Defaults to `false`.
 Changing this forces a new resource to be created.